 People who live in Ontario are responsible for the cost of transportation to London at the time of their transplant.
 Depending on your location and if time permits, you may be able to drive to London.
-If you live in Northern Ontario, air ambulance (ORNGE) will assist getting you to London.
-You will need to bring money for your taxi fare (approximately \$40) from the airport to University Hospital.
-Northern patients who come by air ambulance will have to make transportation arrangements for their return home at their own expense.
-Northern patients are also expected to stay in the London area for a minimum of 3 weeks following discharge from hospital.
+If you live in Northern Ontario, you will likely need to take a commercial flight.
+The flight costs approximately \$550 per person.
+On rare occasions, air ambulance (ORNGE) may be used.

-While you are on the waiting list, the transplant team recommends that you try saving money for these expenses, fund raising in your community, or approaching local service clubs for assistance.
+While you are on the waiting list, the transplant team recommends that you try putting money aside for this expense, fund raising in your community, or approaching local service clubs for assistance.
 Service clubs usually request confirmation of need and estimate of costs.
 Our social worker will be happy to provide this information to assist you, at your request.
+Northern patients will also be expected to stay in the London area for a minimum of 2-3 weeks following discharge from hospital.